dnav/dynlink/draft-ietf-core-dynlink.md

   email: bilhanan.silverajan@tut.fi

 normative:
-  RFC2119:
-  RFC5988:
+  RFC8288: link
-  RFC6690:
+  RFC6690: link-format

 informative:
-  RFC7252:
+  RFC7252: coap
-  RFC7641:
+  RFC7641: observe

 --- abstract

- For CoAP {{RFC7252}} Dynamic linking of state updates between resources, either on an endpoint or between endpoints, is defined with the concept of Link Bindings.
-This specification defines conditional observation attributes that work with Link Bindings or with CoAP Observe {{RFC7641}}.
+ For CoAP (RFC7252), Dynamic linking of state updates between resources, either on an endpoint or between endpoints, is defined with the concept of Link Bindings.
+This specification defines conditional observation attributes that work with Link Bindings or with CoAP Observe (RFC7641).

  Editor's note: